chloegauthier24/dailyplanner/README.md

 # dailyplanner
 This is an installable app that keeps track of your passwords, your tasks, and your journals.
+You just have to enter in the information, and you can even add what date it was written to track your information.
+For passwords, you just need the name of the website, your username, and of course, your password.
+For tasks, you just need the name of the task and the day it is due.
+For your journals, you can just journal and then add in the date if you would wish.
+The application can only be accessed by authorized users.